Enteee/duckpond.ch/_posts/2020-10-19-count-beta-release.md

 ![Count Preview](/static/posts/count-beta-release/preview.gif)

 With this blog post I am starting the open beta of the app.
-You can join now if you do have an Android phone.
+You can join now if you have an Android phone.

 [![Join Android Beta](https://img.shields.io/badge/Join%20Android%20Beta-NOW!-brightgreen)](https://play.google.com/apps/testing/ch.duckpond.count)